SpaiR/StrongDMM/docs/README.md

 ### CLI Usage

-StrongDMM do support CLI to quickly open maps .
-Just simply forward `.dme` or `.dmm` files as program arguments:
+StrongDMM do support CLI to quickly open maps.
+Provide `.dme` or `.dmm` files as program arguments:

 ###### With DME
 ```